 Since Castle first opened its doors in 1963, the hospital’s primary mission has been to meet the needs of the community.
-Forty-five years ago, Windward residents welcomed their new hospital with sighs of relief.
+Fifty years ago, Windward residents welcomed their new hospital with sighs of relief.
 Finally, care was available close to home.

 For years, Windward residents had contended with part-time ambulance service and unpredictable trips over the old Pali Road.
 In an emergency—when immediate medical care was critical—residents prayed that rockslides and sudden downpours wouldn’t slow their journey.

 A small community group, long aware of these problems, launched a campaign in 1953 to establish a hospital in Windward O‘ahu.
 The late Robert Chung, M.D., and Ms. Carolyn Rankin were the hospital’s major proponents, and numerous fundraisers built financial and community support for the project.

 The campaign continued to gain momentum.
 A series of articles in The Honolulu Advertiser documented the seven-year struggle for a Windward hospital.
 Castle Ranch donated ten acres of land as a site for the facility.
 The Seventh-day Adventist Church offered $600,000 towards construction, and $170,000 was raised through community contributions.

 Though the Governor’s Hospital Advisory Council and the 30th Territorial Legislature backed the project, the state Board of Health refused to designate Windward O‘ahu as a separate hospital zone.
 As a result, federal funds for construction were stalled.